facebookexperimental/conjugate_estimators/README.md

 where mu is the mean of the (weighted) sample labels, n is the sample size in bits, and ppf is the [inverse CDF](https://en.wikipedia.org/wiki/Quantile_function) function.

+CBE is an unbiased estimator of the population mean because CBE's mean is alpha/(alpha + beta).
+As n->inf, alpha_prior and beta_prior wash out, and the expression simplifies to mu.

+The idea behind CBE -- a distribution whose mean converges to the population mean and whose variance shrinks with the number of labels -- can be generalized to non-Beta distributions if you need a different support than [0,1].
+For example, the Gamme distribution can be parameterized as

+    Gamma(alpha=1+(n*mu), beta=1+n)

+The Gaussian distribution can be parameterized as

+    Gaussian((prior + n*mu)/(n+1), 1/(n+1))

 Consider using the [Kumaraswamy](https://en.wikipedia.org/wiki/Kumaraswamy_distribution) distribution instead of Beta for a more efficient analytical inverse CDF function.

-Because this formula is cheap to compute it can be applicable in streaming applications, where mu can represent a moving average.
+CBE can be applied in streaming applications, where mu can represent a moving average.

 ## Accounting for label noise
 Both mu and n can be adjusted to account for label noise.